5 Surprising Reasons To Visit Bulgaria Right Now

 From incredibly tasty but affordable local wines to expensive whiskeys, from the national drink rakia to beers from all over the world and home-made soft drinks, you have countless choices to accompany your Bulgarian food.

-5. The Diversity Of The Tourist Attractions Of Bulgaria
+5. Visit Bulgaria For The Diversity Of The Tourist Attractions

 Although Bulgaria’s size makes her look like a dwarf in comparison with the majority of countries worldwide, you can find a mind-boggling variety of natural, historical, and cultural attractions.